This post may contain affiliate links. See our Privacy Policy.

 Instructions

-- Arrange the bacon strips in a large skillet or sauté pan and place it over medium heat.
+- Arrange the bacon strips in a large skillet or sauté pan and place the pan over medium heat.
 Cook the bacon until crisp, about 8 minutes.
 Remove to paper towels to drain.
-Crumble and set aside.
+Crumble and set aside.6 strips bacon

-- Transfer to a serving bowl and sprinkle with more Parmesan cheese.
+- Transfer the spaghetti to a serving bowl and sprinkle with more Parmesan cheese.
 Serve immediately.

 Nutrition